In Him Ministries:

 Colossians 2:20-22 says, “If with Christ you died to the elemental spirits of the world, why, as if you were still alive in the world, do you submit to regulations— 21 “Do not handle, Do not taste, Do not touch” 22 (referring to things that all perish as they are used)—according to human precepts and teachings?”

-The laws Christians follow today are not the same that Israel had to follow in the Old Covenant.
-Christians are not forbidden to eat any meat that was considered unclean under the Old Covenant, and the vegetarianism that Ellen White called for was never commanded of anyone in the New Covenant.
+The laws Christians follow today are not the same laws that Israel had to follow in the Old Covenant.
+Christians are not forbidden to eat any meat that was considered unclean under the Mosaic Covenant, and the vegetarian diet that Ellen White called for was never commanded of anyone in the New Covenant.

-The Book of Hebrews says that the people who preach special diets are the false teachers.
+The book of Hebrews says that the people who preach special diets are false teachers.

 Hebrews 13:9 says, “Do not be led away by diverse and strange teachings, for it is good for the heart to be strengthened by grace, not by foods, which have not benefited those devoted to them.”